 Do you have an idea of what chiropractic is all about?
 Do you think it requires weekly visits for the rest of your life?
 Does the doctor just pay attention to your spine?
-Just as there are many types of dentists, Dr. Pedersen and Dr. Nordin will introduce you to a new approach in chiropractic.
+Just as there are many types of dentists, Dr. Pedersen and his team will introduce you to a new approach in chiropractic.

 Chiropractic health care was discovered in 1895 by Daniel David Palmer in Davenport, Iowa.
 As with conventional orthodox medicine, chiropractic educational standards have continued to improve throughout the 20th century.
 Today, most chiropractors have completed a four-year pre-medical degree before entering chiropractic college.
 Once in chiropractic college, they complete a rigorous four-year program of study to become a primary health care provider.
 This education includes bioscience classes such as anatomy, physiology, pathology, and nutrition, as well as clinical sciences including physical diagnosis, neurology, lab, and x-ray analysis.
 The last year-and-a-half of chiropractic college also includes a clinical internship.